samuelvinay91/autospectra-mcp-server/docs/guides/browser/CLINE_BROWSER_INTEGRATION.md

-# Integrating Cline Browser Tools with AutoSpectra MCP Server
+# Integrating AI Platform Browser Tools with AutoSpectra MCP Server

-This document outlines how to leverage Cline's enhanced browser tools alongside AutoSpectra MCP server for improved development, debugging, and testing workflows.
+This document outlines how to leverage browser tools from various AI platforms alongside AutoSpectra MCP server for improved development, debugging, and testing workflows.
+While originally developed for Cline/Claude, these integration techniques work with any MCP-compatible AI platform.

 ## Overview of Browser Tool Options